 Browse abandonment best practices

 The mindset of a browse abandoner is that they are on your site, ‘window shopping’ from their mobile and/or desktop device.

 Because they haven’t added anything to cart, they’re not 100% sure what they’re after, or they just haven’t come across the right product yet.

 Whatever the reason is, prospects at this stage are still searching for what they want to buy and we need to help them discover the right product and nudge towards the checkout page.

 You can do this in three ways:

 - Dynamically insert products they previously looked at on your website into your browse abandonment emails

-- Use our recommendations engine to suggest other top selling items from the same category they were browsing online to help them find a product they’ll want to buy
+- Use recommendations to suggest other top selling items from the same category they were browsing online to help them find a product they’ll want to buy

-- Use the recommendations engine to suggest items that are frequently purchased together so the can get more value and excitement by purchasing products that work well together
+- Use recommendations to suggest items that are frequently purchased together so the can get more value and excitement by purchasing products that work well together

 Focusing your browse abandonment campaigns on: